aja-video/libajantv2/README.md

 To prevent building certain targets, these CMake variables can be set to 'ON' in your CMake build environment:
 - `AJANTV2_DISABLE_DEMOS` — If ON, prevents building the demonstration programs (e.g. **ntv2capture**, **ntv2player**, …).\
 Demo apps are normally built by default.
+- `AJANTV2_DISABLE_DRIVER` — If ON, prevents building the driver.\
+Building the driver is enabled by default for Linux
 - `AJANTV2_DISABLE_TOOLS` — If ON, prevents building the command-line tools (e.g. **ntv2thermo**, **regio**, **supportlog**, …).\
 Command-line tools are normally built by default.
 - `AJANTV2_DISABLE_TESTS` — If ON, prevents building the unit test(s).\
 The test programs are normally built by default.
+- `AJANTV2_DISABLE_PLUGIN_LOAD` — If ON, prevents the NTV2 library from loading plugins (and also eliminates the dependency on the third-party `mbedtls` library).\
+The default is OFF, which includes the `mbedtls` library depdendency and the ability to load AJA-signed plugins.

 Please follow the instructions below to build libajantv2 on the supported platform and development environment of your preference.